vsaase/kaapana/docs/source/faq.rst

 ::
     kubectl get pods -all-namespaces

-To access the platform, at least the landingpage pod and keycloak must be running.
+To access the platform, at least the landingpage, keycloak and louketo must be running.

 .. figure:: _static/img/running_pods.png
     :align: center
     :scale: 25%

+More detailed information about the status of a pod is provided by:
+:code:`kubectl -n <THE NAMESPACE> logs <NAME OF THE POD>` :code:`kubectl -n <THE NAMESPACE> describe pods <NAME OF THE POD>` A pod can be deleted via:
+:code:`kubectl -n <THE NAMESPACE> delete pods <NAME OF THE POD>`

 Un-/ reinstall the platform
 ---------------------------